-5.5 Supporting pupils moving between phases and preparing for adulthood
+5.5 Supporting students moving between phases and preparing for adulthood

-During the summer term the SENDCo, Head of Year for years 7 and 8 and the Assistant Head will visit the main feeder primary schools.
+During the summer term the SENDCo, Year leaders for years 7 and the Senior Assistant Head will visit the main feeder primary schools.
 Through this close liaison with feeder primary school and contact with other sending primaries will allow transition information to be shared, this will ensure all the staff at the Academy have information on the new intake in the autumn term.